-Free 700 words essay on Cryptocurrency -: Importance, Impacts and Facts for school and college students.
+Essay on Cryptocurrency -: Importance, Impacts and Facts

 Unlike Fiat money which is a physical medium of exchange represented by bills and coins, cryptocurrency is a digital medium of exchange.
 A decentralized form of digital money not backed by banks or any government entity, cryptocurrency is represented by one private and one public piece of code.
 Its supply is unlimited and the value depends on demand and supply.
 The first cryptocurrency accepted worldwide was Bitcoin created by an anonymous person named Satoshi Nakamoto.
 Computers solve complex mathematical problems and are rewarded for their solutions with coins.
 Deflationary in nature, cryptocurrency’s value is less influenced by price of goods and services and no interest is paid on it.
 Since cryptocurrencies are just pieces of information, they are impossible to counterfeit being secured by cryptographic code.

 To under this, it is important to know the blockchain technology.
 Cryptocurrency is a medium of exchange created and stored electronically in a blockchain utilizing encryption techniques to control the creation of monetary units and to verify the transfer of funds.
 When someone requests a transaction, it is broadcasted on a peer-to-peer network consisting of computers known as nodes.
 This network validates the transaction and also the user’s status using known algorithms.
 Once this transaction that involves a cryptocurrency gets verified, it combines with other transactions to create a new block of data for the ledger.
 The complete blockchain is permanent and unalterable, thereby making cryptocurrency transaction hack-proof and irreversible.

 It is to be noted that cryptocurrency transactions are settled immediately without any third-party approvals or contracts.
 They also do not incur any transaction fees since the miners are compensated by the network.